Von Miller leaves snowy Denver behind for Rams, sunshine

 Miller, who’s in the final year of his contract, was sidelined all of last year with a dislocated ankle tendon.
 He had a splashy comeback, winning the AFC Defensive Player of the Month honor in September.

-Despite a quiet October — save for guaranteeing he was going to destroy Cleveland’s offensive line — Miller was still considered a gem for contenders as Tuesday’s trade deadline approached.
+Despite a quiet October, Miller was still considered a gem for contenders as Tuesday’s trade deadline approached.

 Miller’s departure means kicker Brandon McManus is the only remaining member of the 2015 team that won the franchise’s third Super Bowl thanks to Miller’s memorable performance that cemented his legacy as one of his generation’s top pass rushers.